ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 Notes:

 If you want, you could run Shadow SX from Dolphin.exe, but it is recommended that you instead use the provided ShadowSXLauncher.exe which allows launching the game standalone without the dolphin interface and adjusting some settings in a more user friendly way.
 While I initially planned to have quick access to some of the more common dolphin settings, those will still need to be done with the dolphin interface, a shortcut to which is provided in the settings menu of the launcher.
-If you choose to do this, be sure to make sure all of the folders and files are named correctly under the "Shadow-SX" folder based on the above instructions.
+If you choose to do this, be sure to make all of the folders and files are named correctly under the "Shadow-SX" folder based on the above instructions.
 The main folder itself doesn’t need to be named "Shadow-SX".

 The end goal is to have a set of settings that would allow everyone to play on the same "Console".
 The default settings should work for everyone, but if you need to adjust settings to get things working, let me know.
 From my tests so far, it appears that you can increase the visual quality of the game, but at the cost of reduced framerate or more frequent drops in framerate.
 The real time appears to be unaffected, so whether you want fast framerates of improved visual quality is currently up to you.